RJD-BASE: Multi-Modal Spectral Clustering via Randomized Joint Diagonalization: CLUSTERING EVALUATION

 Table~\ref{tab:all_methods_nmi} summarizes clustering performance across all datasets and methods.
-RJD-BASE consistently outperforms the average RJD trial and the default JD baselines.
-Both JD algorithms show degradation relative to RJD-BASE, reinforcing the misalignment of full-spectrum joint diagonalization with bottom-$k$ spectral clustering.
+RJD-BASE consistently outperforms the average RJD trial.
+Both JD algorithms show degradation relative to RJD-BASE, reinforcing the argument presented in Section~\ref{background}.\ref{jd_background}; full-spectrum JD criteria could be misaligned with the clustering objective, which depends only on the bottom-k subspace.
+A notable exception occurs with JD using QN-Diag for Nultrimouse dataset, suggesting that the KL-divergence loss employed by QN-Diag is potentially better aligned with this data.
+Leveraging this KL-divergence loss remains an objective for future research.

 Classical multiview clustering methods yield mixed, but generally inferior results as compared to RJD-BASE.
 Direct optimization of our BASE smoothness objective achieves high NMI scores as expected but at a higher, non-parallelizable cost.
 The dashed lines indicate that the two-modality method was not applicable to the dataset.

 Table~\ref{tab:wall_clock_times} reports approximate wall-clock times real elapsed time for all methods on each dataset.
 All runs were executed uniformly under an identical software environment, using a single process with default library threading; no GPU or distributed computation was used.
 RJD-BASE was run with $T{=}200$ without parallelization.
-The reported times include the full pipeline per method.
+The reported runtimes measure the core joint diagonalization or eigenvalue optimization step, the k-means clustering, and exclude graph construction.
 The results highlight the practical efficiency of RJD-BASE relative to full-spectrum diagonalization.